-To solve this, we will do Strict Two Phase Locking: same as 2PL, except all locks get released together when the transaction completes.
+To solve this, we will use Strict Two Phase Locking.
+Strict 2PL is the same as 2PL, except all locks get released together when the transaction completes.

 5 Lock Management

 Now we know what locks are used for and the types of locks.
 We will take a look at how the Lock Manager3 manages these lock and unlock requests and how it decides when to grant the lock.